 The Socially Responsible Agriculture Project (SRAP) offers a hotline and support materials for those organizing against factory farms.

 Consolidated ownership and lack of competition make it difficult for most farmers to get fair prices for their goods and leave farmers vulnerable to corporate abuse.
-Make sure you understand your rights by reading FLAG’s guides to Marketing Contracts or Poultry & Livestock Production Contracts.
+Make sure you understand your rights by reading FLAG’s guides by visiting their site and searching for contracts.

 Several groups across the country organize farmers and ranchers to give them a voice when big firms move in.
 Check out Family Farm Defenders in Wisconsin and surrounding states, Friends of Family Farmers in Oregon, Iowa Citizens for Community Improvement in Iowa, The Ohio Ecological Food & Farm Association in Ohio, and Food & Water Watch nationally as good examples.